ABOUT THE EVENT

 -A park police vehicle will be present in the park overnight, special for this event.

-Tri-blend custom race shirts, with race title printed on the front in glow-in-the-dark ink for all participants registered by May 25!
+Custom race shirts for all participants registered by May 23!
 Sizes are Unisex X-Small, Small, Medium, Large, X-Large, 2XL

 Men’s and Women’s awards categories, for both 24-Hour and 12-Hour